 In August 2018, the FASB issued ASU 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement.
 The new guidance modifies the disclosure requirements related to fair value measurements in Topic 820, Fair Value Measurement, including removing certain previous disclosure requirements, adding certain new disclosure requirements, and modifying certain other disclosure requirements.
-The ASU will be effective for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
-The effective date for both standards was January 1, 2020.
-The Company adopted these standards on January 1, 2020.
+The ASU is effective for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
+The effective date for this standard was January 1, 2020.
+The Company adopted this standard on January 1, 2020.
 There was no impact to the Company's financial statements upon the adoption.